May 8th, 2020 | Press Releases

 “Good things come out of challenging times,” Mahen emphasized.
 “Many residents who have not taken advantage of digital communication will be assisted by our associates and introduced to a convenient medium for higher quality, more frequent virtual visits from loved ones.
 They’ll discover the advantage of online services to enrich their lives.”

-Life Enrichment (LE) activities, the cultural, educational and social events which populate the community calendars, have changed shape to observe group restrictions, but will continue unabated with games and creative activities that observe social distancing, thanks to the virtually unlimited innovations of Legend Life Enrichment Coordinators and their staffs.
+Life Enrichment (LE) activities, the cultural, educational and social events which populate the residence calendars, have changed shape to observe group restrictions, but will continue unabated with games and creative activities that observe social distancing, thanks to the virtually unlimited innovations of Legend Life Enrichment Coordinators and their staffs.

-“Life Enrichment, always central to community culture, has taken on a heightened significance while residents stay at home,” said Mahen.
+“Life Enrichment, always central to residence culture, has taken on a heightened significance while residents stay at home,” said Mahen.
 Life Enrichment is key to replacing isolation with engagement and has proven itself a vital therapy for depression and loneliness.
 “We’ll make it even more special this weekend, and I predict it will have an even greater significance in daily life as a result.”